Create a layout view

 To verify that your Page Builder scripts and styles work, navigate to your Home page in the Kickstart pages channel in the administration UI.

-Switch to the Page Builder tab and click Edit page.
-You should see your Page Builder area from the Landing page template.
+Now, when you switch to the Page Builder tab and click Edit page, you should see your Page Builder area from the Landing page template.
 The Publish button in the top-right corner should now be active and working.

 Editable area and a functioning Publish button in the Home page